 - Once the cupcakes and cookies were done in the oven, I started working on the raspberry buttercream.
 This gave me some time to allow the cookies and cupcakes to cool down.

 - Once all of the pieces were finished, I finally put it all together.
-I scooped the icing into the piping bag, I used the Plastic Coated Canvas Piping Bag.
+I scooped the icing into the piping bag.
 I piped the icing onto the cooled cupcakes.
 If you desire, you can add the buttercream to the cookies as well like I did.
 Repeat until the desired buttercream has been added.